kyoro1/image_analysis_with_automl_in_azure/README.md

 ## d.3 Populating python environment
 - You need to prepare python environment in executing the whole pipelines, and major functions to be delopped are as follows:
     - Ingest image files labelled by AML labelling tool
-    - training with those files under GPU-cluster, and fine-tune automatically
+    - train deep-learning model with those files under GPU-cluster, and fine-tune automatically
-    - Inferring with given image files and generated deep-learning models
+    - Inferr with given image files and generated deep-learning models
-- In order to achieve under unified environment with `automl` in AML, this is a candidate for python environment setting[^3].
-You can change by adding more python libraries with your preferences.[^4]
+- In order to achieve under unified environment with `automl` in AML, this is a candidate for python environment setting[^4].
+You can change by adding more python libraries with your preferences.[^5]

     ```python
     aml_run_config.environment.python.conda_dependencies = CondaDependencies.create(